Forms in the Primary Hierarchy

 2 Believe

-To have confidence in a view even if doubtful, contested, unproven or untestable Affirm a belief Maintain a belief
+To adhere to and apply a view even if doubtful, contested, unproven or untestable Adopt a belief Maintain a belief

 1 Try To make a specific effort even though failure is evidently possible or even likely.
 Start trying Keep trying